 15. Jati Putra

-Jati Putra isn’t a photographer, but a graphic designer.
-It’s that background that helps the Indonesia-based artist create images that make viewers pause to digest what they’re seeing.
+Jati Putra isn’t a photographer but a graphic designer.
+That background helps the Indonesia-based artist create images that make viewers pause to digest what they’re seeing.

 14. Robert Jahns

-Robert Jahns (Nois7) may be a photo manipulaton artist, but his work is so well done, the images look lifelike.
+Robert Jahns (Nois7) may be a photo manipulation artist, but his work is so well done the images look lifelike.
 Jahns is an art director, photographer, and digital artist.
 He creates vibrant painterly images using photo manipulation techniques.

 13. Anka Zhuravleva

 Anka Zhuravela spent her childhood sketching.
-As an adult, she realized her drawings and paintings were often inspired by photographs.
+As an adult, she realised her drawings and paintings were often inspired by photographs.